-

-Background During the winter of 2022-23 the State of Utah has experienced record setting snowfall.
-The resulting snowpack is causing Statewide concerns of potential flooding and the impacts to water quality, which relate to a number of programs and Permits that the Division of Water Quality (DWQ) oversees.
-Below are information and facts sheets that…
+Background Melting snowpack is causing Statewide concerns of potential flooding and the impacts to water quality, which relate to a number of programs and Permits that the Division of Water Quality (DWQ) oversees.
+Below are information and facts sheets that address requirements for various programs and permits administered by the DWQ that may be impacted…

 Related Links Welcome to the Utah Department of Environmental Quality’s (DEQ) Permit Guide.
 This tool is designed to assist individuals and companies involved in activities regulated by DEQ to identify the permits, licenses, registrations, and certifications required for those activities.
 We encourage all who are new to DEQ’s regulatory process, as well as those currently…